Fast Variational Block-Sparse Bayesian Learning: Application Example: DOA Estimation

-Note, that in any practical example the \glspl{doa} will not align exactly with the search grid of potential \glspl{doa}.
-This mismatch introduces errors and complicates the estimation process.
-This can be counteracted e.g. by using a variational-\gls{em} approach similar to \cite{shutin2013:VSBL,moederl2023TSP:structuredLSE} to optimizing the \gls{elbo} over the estimated source locations $\hat{\theta}_l$ in addition to the variational parameters.
-Furthermore, \cite{badiu2017TSP:VSBL} directly integrates the estimation of the parameters $\hat{\theta}_l$ into the variational framework in order to obtain (approximate) posterior distributions $q(\theta_l)$.
+Note that in any practical example the sources' \glspl{doa} will not align exactly with the samples of the grid.
+This model missmatch introduces additional errors in the estimation process.
+These can be counteracted e.g., by using a variational-\gls{em} approach similar to \cite{shutin2013:VSBL,moederl2024TSP:structuredLSE} to optimize the \gls{elbo} over the estimated source \glspl{doa} in addition to the hyperparameters.
+Furthermore, \cite{badiu2017TSP:VSBL} directly integrates the estimation of the \glspl{doa} into the \gls{vb} framework in order to obtain (approximate) posterior distributions of them.
 However, we consider these off-grid approaches outside the scope of this work.